Index or Summary of Anchor Links on Your Site

 & lt; a href = ”# [1] ”& Gt; - [2]</a>[3]<h2>

-The first variable will locate and memorize the summary ID.
-The second variable will match the rest of the line within the summary, the third variable will take the rest of the article to the header that has not yet been added.
-ID.
+The first variable will locate and memorize the ID of the summary.
+The second variable will equal the rest of the line within the summary, the third variable will carry the rest of the article until the header that has not yet been assigned an ID.
 Replace with:

 & lt; a lol href = ”# [1] ”& Gt; - [2]</a>[3]<h2 id="[1]">